Mjkim88/pytorch-torchtext-seq2seq/README.md

                  --train_path './data/europarl/europarl-v7.de-en' --val_path './data/news/news-commentary-v9.de-en' \
                  --log log --sample sample
 ```
-If you initially run the above command, the model starts from preprocessing data using Torchtext and automatically saves the results,
+If you initially run the above command, the model starts from preprocessing data using Torchtext and automatically saves the preprocessed JSON file to '\data', so that it avoids preprocessing the same datasets again.
-so that you don't need to preprocess the data again.
-Then it trains and test

 ### (Optional) Tensorboard visualization
 ```bash